View attack events

 Before you begin

-You need a role with the View Attack Data action.
+If role based access control is turned on, you need a role with the View Attack Data action.
+Contact Contrast support for access to this action.

 Steps